 - Record of activities by the Section in the past, including numbers of participants, breadth of topics covered, engagement of a diverse cross-section of members, and recruitment of new members

 - Whether the proposed activities reach members unable to participate in other SIAM activities

 - Any remaining funds from prior SIAM funding

 Section officers are expected to submit three reports annually to the SIAM Section staff, the Year End Activity and Financial Report and the Current Year Activity and Budget Update are both due by Jan.
 31 and the Following Year Activity Plan and Budget Request is due by March 31.
-The reports will be reviewed by the Committee on Section Activities, SIAM Council, and the SIAM Office of the Executive Director, and approved by the Board of Trustees as part of the larger SIAM budget.
+The reports will be reviewed by the Committee on Section Activities, SIAM Council, and the SIAM Office of the CEO, and approved by the Board of Trustees as part of the larger SIAM budget.
 The SIAM Vice President-at-Large will facilitate review by Council and Board.

 1. Year End Activity & Financial Report (Due: Jan.
 31)

 a.
 A detailed list of Section activities completed during the year, including, but not limited to, the following details for each activity: title, date, location, and description of activity; participant list; names of invited speakers (if applicable); photo from event (if applicable); details of any student travel award application and review process as well as a list of applicants and recipients (if applicable); prize winner names and detailed description of prize selection processes (if applicable); and names of prize selection committee members.